While many enjoy the Yuma area's desert scenery and rugged mountains, overnight camping adds a look at starry skies undimmed by light pollution.

 The wide open spaces all around Yuma offer opportunities for hiking that range from a simple stroll to a rigorous wilderness challenge.
 Our Visitors Information Center offers books about hiking, including two by a local author with detailed descriptions and directions for treks in the Yuma area.

 Some interesting opportunities for "beginners" include the Painted Desert Trail at Imperial National Wildlife Refuge or a walk to see Arizona's only native palm trees at Palm Canyon on the Kofa National Wildlife Refuge.
+Pick up a paper copy of the Painted Desert trail guide at the refuge visitor center; download a Palm Canyon trail guide here.
 Download trail guides at refuge websites.

 In town, a paved multi-purpose trail runs along about two miles of the riverfront, from the West Wetlands Park to Gateway Park, and along about five miles of the East Main Canal.
 Download the Heritage Area's "Paths to Restoration" brochure with overview map here.